Saint John's Point, County Down

-Saint John's Point or St. John's Point (Rinn Eoin) is a cape at the southern tip of the Lecale peninsula of County Down, Northern Ireland, separating Dundrum Bay from Killough Harbour, which forms its northern extremity.
-The cape is mostly surrounded by the Irish Sea and derives its name from a now ruined church dedicated to Saint John, being recorded here since at least 1170.
+Saint John's Point or St. John's Point (Rinn Theach Eoin) is a cape at the southern tip of the Lecale peninsula of County Down, Northern Ireland, separating Dundrum Bay from Killough Harbour, which forms its northern extremity.
+The cape is in the Irish Sea and derives its name from a now ruined church dedicated to Saint John, being recorded here since at least 1170.
 A well-known beacon in the north-eastern Irish Sea, St. John's Point Lighthouse, built in 1844, sits near its southern tip and, at 40 m (130 ft), is the tallest lighthouse in Ireland (the Fastnet Lighthouse, though taller, is offshore).

 Etymology

-The area derives its name from the now ruined church of St. John the name of which is recorded in the Irish language as Tech Eoin (Mod.
-Ir.
-Teach Eoin or (Saint) John’s house) in c.1170.
+The headland derives its name from the now ruined church of Saint John.
+It was recorded in the Irish language as Tech Eoin, "(Saint) John's house", in c.
+1170.
+It also seems to have been known as Stech Eoin, which is a common variant.